LIGHT, CBSE CLASS X, PHYSICS NOTES PART I

 3. Polarization of light

-the phenomena of diffraction bending of light around the corners of a tiny object, Interference, Polarization of light can only be explained if the light is considered to be the wave nature.
+The phenomena of diffraction, bending of light around the corners of a tiny object, Interference, and Polarization of light can only be explained if the light is considered to have a wave nature.
 The particle theory of light cannot explain these phenomena.

-On the other hand the phenomena of refraction and reflection of light and casting of Shadow of the object by light can be explained only if the light is thought to be made of particle.
+On the other hand, the phenomena of refraction and reflection of light and casting of the Shadow of the object by light can be explained only if the light is thought to be made of particles.

-Physics experiments over the past hundreds of years or so have demonstrated that light is a dual nature of light exhibits the property of both web and particle depending on the situation is in.
-The modern theory of light called the Quantum theory of light combines both wave and particle models of light.
+Physics experiments over the past hundreds of years or so have demonstrated that light has a dual nature of light exhibiting the properties of both wave and particle, depending on the situation it is in.
+The modern theory of light, called the Quantum theory of light, combines both wave and particle models of light.

 Comments